jefflester/minitrino/src/lib/modules/catalog/sqlserver/readme.md

-# SQL Server Connector Module
+# SQL Server Catalog Module

 This module provisions a standalone SQL Server service.

-Default database created is `master`.

-Note that the 2017 version of SQL Server is used by default, as previous versions were only available on Windows and do not have Docker containers.
+By default, it is exposed both to the internal Docker network and the host via:

+    ports:
+      - 1433:1433

+This will allows users to connect to the service from any SQL client that supports SQL Server drivers on `localhost:1433`.

 ## Usage